Game Connectivity and Adaptive Dynamics: Notions of game connectivity

 Acyclicity and weak acyclicity are standard concepts (see e.g.\ \citealp*{fabrikant2013structure}) though they sometimes appear under different names in the literature.\footnote{For example, \cite*{takahashi2002pure} refer to weak acyclicity as quasi-acyclicity.} In our paper, the terms acyclicity and weak acyclicity follow the terminology of \citet*{young1993evolution}, who introduced the concept of weak acyclicity to the literature on dynamics in games.

 Acyclic games are a superset of the very widely studied class of potential games \citep*{monderer1996potential}.
 Potential games have been the subject of intense research, particularly because many dynamics are guaranteed to converge to a pure Nash equilibrium in such games (e.g.\ \citealp*{hofbauer2002global,roughgarden2016twenty}).
-Weakly acyclic games are also very widely studied because weak acyclicity is a necessary condition for the guaranteed convergence of best-response dynamics to a pure Nash equilibrium from any starting vertex (e.g.\ see \citealp*{fabrikant2013structure,apt2015classification}). \cite*{yongacoglu2024paths} have recently studied a relaxation of weak acyclicity.
+Weakly acyclic games are also very widely studied because weak acyclicity is a necessary condition for the guaranteed convergence of best-response dynamics to a pure Nash equilibrium from any starting vertex (e.g.\ see \citealp*{fabrikant2013structure,apt2015classification}).

-The next two notions of connectivity are ones that we introduce in this paper. \begin{definition} A game is \emph{connected} if its best-response graph has at least one sink and the property that every non-sink can reach every sink. \end{definition}
+This paper introduces two further notions of connectivity. \begin{definition} A game is \emph{connected} if its best-response graph has at least one sink and every non-sink can reach every sink. \end{definition}

-\begin{definition} A game is \emph{super-connected} if its best-response graph has at least one sink and the property that every non-sink can reach every non-source. \end{definition} We note that super-connectedness implies connectedness, and connectedness implies weak acyclicity but, in each case, the converse need not hold.
+\begin{definition} A game is \emph{super-connected} if its best-response graph has at least one sink and every non-sink can reach every non-source. \end{definition} We note that super-connectedness implies connectedness, and connectedness implies weak acyclicity but, in each case, the converse need not hold.
 Moreover, as shown in Figure \ref{fig:a-b}, super-connectedness neither implies nor is implied by acyclicity.